Education, Culture and Childhood BA

 The course also includes a work placement in the second year of study, which allows you to further develop and apply your knowledge in a professional workplace setting of your own choice.

 If you are returning to education and don’t have the usual qualifications, we also offer a degree in Education, Culture and Childhood with a foundation year specially designed for mature learners who have been out of formal education for an extended period of time, or who do not have the standard academic qualifications needed to enter directly into the first year of degree level study.
-For more information, visit the Department for Lifelong Learning.
 It is also possible to study for this degree on a part-time basis.

 Our International College provides international students with pathway programmes for progression to degree study at the University: